afahim/eslint-plugin-underscore-lodash-compatibility/README.md

 Ensures your javascript can use underscore or lodash interchangeably as a dependency.

-If you maintain a codebase and are thinking of moving over to lodash, this plugin can help!
-It can ensure your code uses only the subset of underscore that works with lodash.
-Once you get that point, you can replace your underscore dependency with lodash and complete the migration.
+If you maintain a codebase and are thinking of moving over to lodash, this plugin can help.
+It can ensure your code uses only the subset of underscore that is compatible with lodash.
+Once you get to that point, you can replace your underscore dependency with lodash and complete the migration.

-**Note:** This plugin is underdevelopment.
-Due to the limitations of static analysis, this plugin can only do a best effort, and doesn't absolutely guarantee that your code will be fully compatible with both libraries.
+**Note:** This plugin is under development, and a few more rules should be coming up (contributions welcome!).
+Also, due to the limitations of static analysis, this plugin can only do a best effort, and doesn't absolutely guarantee that your code will be fully compatible with both libraries.

 ## Installation